YePererva/bioinformatic-tools-installation/software/quality_assessment/quast.md

 # QUality ASsessment Tool for Genome Assemblies
 [Project web page](http://quast.sourceforge.net/quast)

-At the moment of writing this the latest stable version 5.0.2 raises an error.
-It is suggested to use the release candidate 5.1.0rc1.
+As of the moment of writing this, the latest stable version [QUAST 5.0.2]() contains a [known bug](https://github.com/ablab/quast/issues/140) `AttributeError: module 'cgi' has no attribute 'escape'`.
+It's [suggested](https://github.com/ablab/quast/issues/140#issuecomment-624808866) to use pre-release [QUAST 5.1.0 RC1](https://github.com/ablab/quast/releases/tag/quast_5.1.0rc1) where this bug is fixed.
 ## Ubuntu 20.04

 ```